kaiAsmOne/Netscaler/README.md

 Netscaler is a product initially created by Sun Microsystems.
 Sun Microsystems was one of the few companies that worked with SMP in the "Single CPU" era.
 (SMP = Symmetric multiprocessing back then was mostly several physical CPU´s)
 Due to Sun Microsystems knowledge, the Netscaler internals are designed for SMP, spawning separate packet processing engines per core, very similar to the way containers work today.

+Furthermore Netscaler runs on FreeBSD.
+The BSD Line of *nix systems are known as one of the most secure Operating Systems / The OS with the fewest CVE´s recorded.

 This is why Netscaler works so well in the cloud due to the packet processing engine architecture (how it can handle such high load with cheap hardware).